Spring on the wing: April on Hothfield Heathlands

 The trees also have a further detrimental effect on the bogs, sucking up thousands of gallons of water, drying out the peatland.
 Once the bogs lose their moisture the peat dries up and the carbon stored for hundreds of years gets released back into the atmosphere.

-We will also be carrying out path improvements on the rest of the reserve, using sand to raise some of the muddier paths and making them easier to navigate over the winter.
-We will also be having a new boardwalk installed.
+We carry out path improvements on the rest of the reserve, using sand to raise some of the muddier paths and making them easier to navigate over the winter.
+There are also a number of raised boardwalks that we regularly maintain.

-At the same time, our wonderful volunteers will be carrying on with the winter work across the reserve.
+Our wonderful volunteers work all year round on the reserve.
 Tree popping birch from the heathland, repairing fences, building dead hedges, fixing paths, looking after the livestock and all the other work that this tireless gang carry out.

 The volunteers are out every Tuesday and Thursday and also the first Sunday of every month.